ALGEBRA 1 SERIES

 After you complete the scenarios in each Guided Discovery section, you may think you know those topics well, but over time, you will forget what you have learned.
 Extra practice will help you develop better retention of each topic.
 Use the Homework and Extra Practice Scenarios to improve your understanding and to increase your ability to retain what you have learned.

 The Answer Key is included to promote learning.
 When you finish a scenario, you can get immediate feedback.
 When the Answer Key is not enough to help you fully understand a scenario, you should try to get additional guidance from another student or a teacher.

 Less full-class lecturing = More 1-on-1 helping.
 Move around the room as students learn.

-Use them to facilitate cooperative learning groups.
-When students share their ideas, the teacher no longer needs to be the only person students go to for guidance.
+Facilitate cooperative learning groups.
+When students share their ideas, the teacher is no longer the only person students can go to for help.

+New to teaching?
 The books arrange topics in a logical order.
-Use them to help you write your lesson plans, or let them be your lesson plan.
+Let them help you plan your lessons.

 When these books guide student learning, the class size can feel smaller, because some students may need minimal guidance.